polyipseity/comp-4321/README.md

 This command will install all the necessary packages specified in the "requirements.txt" file.

+If there is an error mentioning `requires a different Python`, for example `ERROR: Package 'egod-search' requires a different Python: 3.10.11 not in '>=3.11.0'`, please go to https://www.python.org/downloads/ and download the newest version of Python.

 **Step 7:**
 Run the crawler using the command for Phase 1.